 - pitted dates

-In a saucepan over medium-high heat, add water, salt, and cornmeal in a saucepan, and bring to a boil:
+In a saucepan or skillet over medium-high heat, add water, salt, and cornmeal, then bring to a boil:

 Ingredients